retrosight/rest/guidelines.md

 > One example (of many approaches) for resources, representations and related data can be found in [Resources and Representations](./resource-and-representation.md).

 * All relationships to data outside of the document SHOULD be described by fully qualified domain name (FQDN) `URI` resource links.
-* It is acceptable for data to reference other data which does not have a corresponding reference back; In the example given it would be fine if the inventory did not have a link to the store.
+* It is acceptable for data to reference other data which does not have a corresponding reference back; In the example given it would be fine if the products did not have a link to the store.
 * Related data can reference resources outside of the domain.

 #### Example

 In the following example:
-* `inventory` is the inventory for a store.
+* `products` is the items available for sale in a store.
 * `aisles` is an array of aisles for the store.
 * `map` is a hyperlink to the location for the store within a external domain.